Due to the volume of applications received for the Cadet November intake, we are currently not accepting new applications. Please check back in 2026.

 Become a Police Cadet

-Our Service re-established the 12-month Police Cadet Program in 2009 which sees participants undergo a structured and comprehensive selection process.
-Successful candidates are put through an internal training program followed by a series of diverse assignments throughout the Service.
-The program is designed to provide Cadets a window into policing, as well as continual guidance and mentoring, with the intent of preparing them to advance to becoming a Constable.
+The Halton Regional Police Service (HRPS) re-established its 12-month Police Cadet program in 2009.
+It sees participants undergo a structured and comprehensive selection process.
+Successful candidates are put through an internal training program, followed by a series of diverse assignments throughout the Service.
+The program is designed to provide Cadets with a window into policing as well as continual guidance and mentoring, with the goal of preparing them to advance to becoming a Constable.

 For more information about the HRPS Police Cadet program, contact: CadetProgram@haltonpolice.ca